The Bumblebee class is an EYFS ( Reception Classroom)

-We use the Letters and Sounds Teaching Programme to teach Phonics, using the Jolly Phonics multi-sensory approach and a phonetically matched reading scheme.
+We use the Little Wandle Letters and Sounds Teaching Programme to teach Phonics, with phonetically matched books in our reading scheme.

 Learning in the Bumblebees class is never dull!
 We learn through practical, hands-on experiences and enjoy exploring the environment around us.

 The school OFSTED report (2016) states that, in the Foundation Stage:

 'Good-quality and interesting resources are used to help children make good progress and enjoy their learning.'

 'The early years classroom has a very positive and happy atmosphere where children are valued'

 Children develop more rapidly during the first five years of their lives than at any other time.